hjstoff/nodesetexpr-expand/README.md

   characters that are part of the alphabet can be combined to form valid language constructs.

-Character strings that contain a character that does not belong to the alphabet of a language _L_ by definition are not part of the language, and neither is any sequence of alphabetical characters of _L_ that cannot possibly be produced by following the syntax rules of _L_ a part of that language.
+The above implies that character strings that contain a character that does not belong to the alphabet of a nodeset expression language _L_ by definition are _not_ part of the language, and hence are not nodeset expressions at all.

+It also implies that a sequence of alphabetical characters of _L_, that cannot possibly be produced by following the syntax rules of _L_, are not part of the language, and hence are noit nodeset expressions at all.

 If the nodeset expression language is to have any practical purpose, most, and preferably all of the language constructs that can be produced by it, also have a well-defined